 I leave the reader to think through the implications for renewables.

 All the evidence for this article can be found at www.jeremyleggett.net

 Jeremy Leggett is founder and non-executive chairman of international PV company Solarcentury.
-His book The Energy of Nations: Risk Blindness and the Road to Renaissance is published by Routledge
+His latest book, The Energy of Nations: Risk Blindness and the Road to Renaissance, is published by Routledge

 NEWS FROM OTHER NHST SITES